Vectorial1024/DictionaryList/README.md

 You may see that `DictionaryList<T>` is an all-rounded, midway solution between a `List<T>` and a `Dictionary<TKey,TValue>`.

 ### Sample benchmarking results
+The benchmark is run with the initial version of this library.

 See `BENCHMARK.md`.

 ## Testing